theartfuldodger1/bestteamever/README.md

 page 2:
 Things you can do to help the environment:

 The importance of caring for the environment is absolutely paramount for many reasons.
 Perhaps most importantly, we need to make sure that we leave this place better than when we came for the next generations whose job(s) it will be to also look after the planet.
-It wouldn’t be fair to hand them something we fouled up that they are responsible for cleaning up.
+It wouldnâ€™t be fair to hand them something we fouled up that they are responsible for cleaning up.
 With that in mind, here are a few ways to take care of our environment:

-1.­ Pay attention to how you use water.
+1.Â­ Pay attention to how you use water.
 The little things can make a big difference.
 Every time you turn off the water while you're brushing your teeth, you're doing something good.
 Got a leaky toilet?
 You might be wasting 200 gallons (757 liters) of water a day.
 Try drinking tap water instead of bottled water, so you aren't wasting all that packaging as well.
 Wash your clothes in cold water when you can.

 2. Leave your car at home.
 If you can stay off the road just two days a week, you'll reduce greenhouse gas emissions by an average of 1,590 pounds (721 kilograms) per year [source: EPA].
 Combine your errands -- hit the post office, grocery store and shoe repair place in one trip.
 It will save you gas and time.